smnorris/bcfishobs/README.md

 # bcfishobs

 BC [Known BC Fish Observations](https://catalogue.data.gov.bc.ca/dataset/known-bc-fish-observations-and-bc-fish-distributions) is a table described as the *most current and comprehensive information source on fish presence for the province*.
 This repository includes a method and scripts for locating these observation locations as linear referencing events on the most current and comprehensive stream network currently available for BC, the [Freshwater Atlas](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/topographic-data/freshwater).
-Also included are scripts for referencing `Falls` records from [FISS Obstacle](https://catalogue.data.gov.bc.ca/dataset/provincial-obstacles-to-fish-passage) points to FWA streams, plus a small additional set of obstacle data that is not currently published to BCGW/BC Data Catalogue.

 The scripts:

 - download `whse_fish.fiss_fish_obsrvtn_pnt_sp`, the latest observation data from DataBC
-- download `whse_fish.fiss_obstacles_pnt_sp`, the latest obstacle data from DataBC
 - download a lookup table `whse_fish.wdic_waterbodies` used to match the 50k waterbody codes in the observations table to FWA waterbodies
 - download a lookup table `species_cd`, linking the fish species code found in the observation table to species name and scientific name
 - load each above table to a PostgreSQL database
-- loads additional obstacles from the [included csv](data/fiss_obstacles_unpublished.csv) to `whse_fish.fiss_obstacles_pnt_sp` in the PostgreSQL database
 - discards any observations not coded as `point_type_code = 'Observation'` (`Summary` records are all be duplicates of `Observation` records)
-- discards duplicate geometries from observation and obstacle tables
+- discards duplicate geometries from observation table
-- references the observation and obstacle points to their position on the FWA stream network (as outlined below)
+- references the observation points to their position on the FWA stream network (as outlined below)

 ### Matching logic, observations